um-dsp/MalEvol/README.md

 > Drop your .pcap or .pcapng files in the floder "pcaps"
 > run `python MalEvol.py <your-pcap-file>` (python3)

-### Note
+### Notes
-MalEvol manages malicious files.
-In order to use it, you need to disable any real-time anti-malware protection your OS provides.
+- Please note that using MalEvol for a malicious pcap analysis might is not intended for production/commercial purpose, but rather for educational and research only.

-Please note that using MalEvol for a malicious pcap analysis might is not intended for production/commercial purpose, but rather for educational and research only.
+- Since MalEvol analyzes potential malicious objects, in order to smoothly run it, you need to disable any real-time anti-malware protection you have installed or your OS provides.

 ### Example 1
 > run `python MalEvol.py 2014-11-06-Nuclear-EK-traffic.pcap`